apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 I want to test some of these theories I have, and figure out how to train these things.
 Ideas are worthless if you don't test and scale them.

 I've noticed though that there is not a good codebase for testing these things.
-Most papers have code attached, but the code is always garbage.
-Correct, but truly terrible and not efficient.
+There does exist prior art.
+There is code for the [EGGROLL](https://github.com/ESHyperscale) and [ES at Scale](https://github.com/VsonicV/es-fine-tuning-paper) papers.
+The code is okay.
+They don't implement it "the right way," not that I blame them.
+The main problem I found with using their code is that I couldn't freely compose every single feature.
 I'm used to working in [prime-rl](https://github.com/PrimeIntellect-ai/prime-rl) and [torchtitan](https://github.com/pytorch/torchtitan).
-Nothing like this exists for Zeroth-Order Optimization.
+Nothing like this exists for Zeroth-Order Optimization, only paper implementations.

 That's fine.
 Just gotta make it exist.
 Introducing [ZOTitan](https://github.com/apaz-cli/ZOTitan), my sandbox for these ideas.